pikaju/chess-bot/README.md

 ## Controls

-Clicking on a piece selects it an highlights all possible moves, which can be performed with another click.
+Clicking on a piece selects it and highlights all possible moves, which can be performed with another click.
-The AI opponent performs its move directly afterwards.
+The AI opponent does its move directly afterwards.

 ## Screenshots